-Valve has just introduced a game-changing feature for all gamers—literally!
-The new Steam game recording beta is here, and it’s designed to make capturing your best gaming moments easier than ever.
-Whether you're a seasoned pro or just starting, this new feature promises to simplify the process of recording gameplay, ensuring you never miss a highlight again.
+Valve’s Steam Game Recording is a built-in feature that makes capturing your best gaming moments easier than ever.
+Originally launched as a beta in 2024, Steam Game Recording officially left beta in November 2024 and is now available to all Steam users.
+Whether you’re a seasoned pro or just starting, this feature simplifies the process of recording gameplay, ensuring you never miss a highlight again.

 During gameplay, press Shift + Tab to open the Steam overlay.
 Here, you can view your recording timeline.
 After finishing your game session, you can access and manage your recordings via the Screenshot Manager.